GwendalCournee/boom-remake-high-res/README.md

 This repository is a fork of the Lifish engine, with very few changes made, and only on Boom Branch.

-All graphical assets have been 4x upscaled using IA, and some parameters (speed, size of a tile, etc.) have been adapted so that to the new size of assets.
+All graphical assets have been 4x upscaled using IA, and some parameters (speed, size of a tile, etc.) have been adapted for the new size of assets.

 ## ABOUT ##